3.10. Validation Results

 3.10.2.
 Validation: StEER

-For Hurricane Laura, the Structural Extreme Reconnaissance (StEER) Network has released a dataset of the visual inspection and damage estimation for sample buildings in Lake Charles ([Roueche21], refereed as StEER buildings).
-There are 99 StEER buildings included in this testbed, which offers an opportunity to validate the workflow.
-In the meantime, the relatively small sample size also offers the convenience of investigating the influence of different modeling parameters on the estimated damage states and relating them to corresponding field observations to help understand the dominant trends in the data.
-As will be illustrated, some of these trends validate the effectiveness of the methodology and others indicate potential measures to improve the wind resistance.
+For Hurricane Laura, the Structural Extreme Event Reconnaissance (StEER) Network released a dataset of visual inspections and damage estimations for sample buildings in Lake Charles ([Roueche21], referred to as StEER buildings).
+This testbed includes 99 StEER buildings, providing an opportunity to validate the workflow.
+The relatively small sample size also allows for the investigation of the influence of different modeling parameters on the estimated damage states and their correlation with corresponding field observations.
+This helps in understanding the dominant trends in the data.
+As will be illustrated, some of these trends validate the effectiveness of the methodology, while others indicate potential measures to improve wind resistance.

-Before presenting results, it is important to note, as discussed in StEER’s report on Hurricane Laura ([Roueche21]), that StEER’s assessments for Laura were conducted virtually from streetview imagery due to COVID-19 restrictions on travel; thus this “ground truth” is less reliable in discerning some aspects of the damage than a traditional StEER mission with in-person, up-close forensic assessments.
-Also note that since rulesets from New Jersey are applied to assign attributes and are not consistent with the historical regulatory environment in Louisiana, the predicted damage states are also likely to be lower, particularly for construction older than 2006 (the year Louisiana first implemented its statewide building codes linked to IBC/IRC).
+Before presenting the results, it is important to note, as discussed in StEER’s report on Hurricane Laura ([Roueche21]), that StEER’s assessments for Laura were conducted virtually from street view imagery due to COVID-19 travel restrictions.
+Thus, this “ground truth” is less reliable in discerning some aspects of the damage than a traditional StEER mission with in-person, up-close forensic assessments.
+Also, since rulesets from New Jersey are applied to assign attributes and are not consistent with the historical regulatory environment in Louisiana, the predicted damage states are likely to be lower, particularly for construction older than 2006 (the year Louisiana first implemented its statewide building codes linked to IBC/IRC).
 Finally, as also discussed in StEER’s report ([Roueche21]), there were low rates of compliance with shuttering requirements in the affected area (based on observations immediately after landfall).
-Thus it is likely that the shutter attributes are assigned in this workflow at a rate higher than actually observed in the event, leading to lower rates of predicted damage than those observed in the field.
+Thus, it is likely that the shutter attributes are assigned in this workflow at a higher rate than actually observed in the event, leading to lower rates of predicted damage than those observed in the field.

 Fig. 3.10.2.1 plots the estimated damage states against key building attributes that are found to influence the resulting damage state under the hurricane wind hazard.
 Major observed trends are as follows:

-1. In general, the damage state is negatively correlated to the year built.
-Buildings with built year after 2000 are found to have prominent improvement in the wind resistance and have lower damage states.
-This is reasoned by the authors to be led by the assumption in the ruleset that the post-2000 buildings would have shutter measures and stronger roof deck attachment.
-It is import to note, however, that this effect predicted based on New Jersey rulesets will not be observed in Louisiana until at least 2006 when statewise codes were enacted, and further, is likely to not be pronounced given the earlier observation about low rates of compliance with shuttering requirements.
+1. In general, the damage state is negatively correlated with the year built.
+Buildings constructed after 2000 are found to have a significant improvement in wind resistance and have lower damage states.
+This is reasoned by the authors to be led by the assumption in the ruleset that post-2000 buildings would have shutter measures and stronger roof deck attachments.
+It is important to note, however, that this effect predicted based on New Jersey rulesets will not be observed in Louisiana until at least 2006 when statewide codes were enacted.
+Furthermore, it is likely to not be pronounced given the earlier observation about low rates of compliance with shuttering requirements.

-2. The surface roughness, i.e., terrain feature, is found to be a key variable when considering the potential damage from the hurricane to the building.
-Even moving from open terrain to light suburban, following the damage functions in HAZUS, we see about 50% reduction in the average damage state.
-This is associated with the reduction in mean wind speed as surface roughness increases.
+2. The surface roughness, i.e., the terrain feature, is found to be a key variable when considering the potential damage from a hurricane to a building.
+Even when moving from open terrain to light suburban, following the damage functions in HAZUS, we observe about a 50% reduction in the average damage state.
+This reduction is associated with the decrease in mean wind speed as surface roughness increases.

-3. Shutters could significantly help reduce the potential wind-induced damage: average damage state is reduced from 2.2 to 1.2.
+3. Shutters could significantly help reduce the potential wind-induced damage.
+The average damage state is reduced from 2.2 to 1.2.
 This observation makes the low compliance noted by StEER particularly noteworthy.

-4. Garage type also would influence the building performance against the wind hazard: garages per SFBC 1994 are found to have much better behaviors than the standard and weak garages.
+4. The type of garage also influences the building’s performance against wind hazards.
+Garages per SFBC 1994 are found to exhibit much better behavior than standard and weak garages.
 This effect is not expected to be pronounced in Lake Charles given the low incidence of attached garages noted in the samples discussed in Asset Description.

-6. As also expected, gable roof is found to have slightly worse performance than the hip and flat roofs.
+6. As also expected, a gable roof is found to have slightly worse performance than hip and flat roofs.

 ../../../_images/InflVari.png